 Smoke particles are as small as 0.1 microns.
 To put that into perspective, a piece of hair is as wide as 700 smoke particles.
 This means smoke will penetrate your walls, light fixtures, HVAC, vents, carpet, ceiling, wood, plastic, etc. Anything and everything that is porous can be damaged by smoke.
 In addition to causing a long-term smoke smell, it stains.
 Smoke residue and buildup will continue to emit particles for years if not properly treated.
 Smoke is corrosive so it will damage your property over time.

 When your HVAC is running, it pulls in air and redistributes it throughout your house after heating or cooling it.
 This means that during a fire, your HVAC is sucking in smoke and pumping it through your vents.
 Your filter will absorb most of the smoke particles, but not all.
 The rest will run through your vents and out into your home.
 The smoke particles will cling to the vents and continue to cause a smell until properly cleaned.
+This is another way smoking damages your house.
+Cigarette smoke will pass through your vents and cling to your ductwork.

 The most common cleaning method is to clean with roto-brushes.
 However, these are impossible to completely sanitize.
 Find a company that uses a rubber whip system, which can effectively be sanitized.
 This system is designed to be especially thorough.
 It is used to clean ducts in houses after mold remediation or devastating fire.
 We use the rubber whip system so our customers avoid cross-contamination.